matthewchen146/access-exodus/docs/source/config.rst

 Sources Example
 ---------------

 For source tables, each ``COLUMNS`` record has key that represents the column name in the source table, and a value that represents the target column name in the target table.
 The target column name extends from the defined ``TARGET_TABLE`` record, in this case ``automobiles``.
-The identifiers in uppercase letters are keywords that the program reads.
+The identifiers in uppercase letters are keywords that should be followed.

 .. code-block:: yaml
    :dedent: 1